Synopses of AIA Trust White Papers

 Ownership Transition

-A synopsis of the AIA Trust white paper, Selling, Merging, Or Closing Your Practice? outlining the myriad of financial and personnel considerations and consequences to guide the most suitable course of action for transitioning firm ownership.
-Click here for the synopsis.
+Selling, Merging, Or Closing Your Practice? outlines the myriad of financial and personnel considerations and consequences to guide the most suitable course of action for transitioning firm ownership.

 Privity

-A synopsis of the AIA Trust white paper, Strangers No More?
-Trends in the Architect’s No Privity Defense exploring expanded causes of action even without privity of contract, the status of the privity defense law for architects, and practical considerations to reduce risk.
-Click here for the synopsis.
+Strangers No More?
+Trends in the Architect’s No Privity Defense explores expanded causes of action even without privity of contract, the status of the privity defense law for architects, and practical considerations to reduce risk.

 Payment Issues

-A synopsis of the AIA Trust white paper, The Collections-Claim Connection: Getting Paid Without Getting Sued, discussing how payment issues warn of potential future claims, identifying strategies for collection, funding, and client education, highlighting the importance of the contract and client selection.
-Click here for the synopsis.
+Getting Paid Without Getting Sued, discusses how payment issues warn of potential future claims, identifying strategies for collection, funding, and client education, highlighting the importance of the contract and client selection.

 Standard of Care

-A synopsis of the AIA Trust white paper, A Sustainable Standard of Care?
-Managing Evolving & Innovative Products, Processes & Performance Standards in Design Delivery, offering an overview of the challenges presented by technological advancement, increased expectations and potential for failure, with a framework to analyze the situation and tools to manage related risks proactively.
-Click here for the synopsis.
+A Sustainable Standard of Care?
+Managing Evolving & Innovative Products, Processes & Performance Standards in Design Delivery, offers an overview of the challenges presented by technological advancement, increased expectations and potential for failure, with a framework to analyze the situation and tools to manage related risks proactively.